tinijs/tinijs/apps/tinijs.dev/content/ui-posts/101 - get-started/index.md

   ui: {
     // define the sources to be used
     sources: ['@tinijs/ui'],
-    // pick one or more families and one or more skins
+    // pick one or more families and one or more skins from each family
     families: {
+      bootstrap: ['light', 'dark'],
       shadcn: ['light', 'dark'],
       chakra: ['light', 'dark'],
     },